karlvr/consistent.js/README.md

 to learn how to relate them to the scope.

 Consistent includes a jQuery plugin, and the examples below show this approach.
-Consistent does not however require jQuery and can be used easily without it.
+Consistent does not however require jQuery and can be used without it.

 ```html
 <script src="consistent.js"></script>